-A: All rules take effect immediately, so you would need to play one more card because the rules have become Play 3.
+A: All rules take effect immediately, so you would need to play one more card because the rules at that point had become Play 3.

 Q: How do I interpret the Play All card?
-If, by playing my cards, I receive more cards in my hand, do those new cards have to be played too, so that I will always end up with zero cards in my hand at the end of my turn as long as Play All is on the table?
+If, by playing my cards, I receive more cards in my hand, do those new cards have to be played as well, so that I will always end up with zero cards in my hand at the end of my turn as long as Play All is on the table?
+A: Yes.